IBM/aspera-cli/docs/README.erb.md

 The installation of the transfer binary follows those steps:

 - Check the value of option `sdk_url`: if the value is the default value `DEF`, then the procedure follows, else it specified a URL where to take the archive from.
-- The location of archives is retrieved from the url specified by option `locations_url` whose default value is <https://ibm.biz/sdk_location>
+- The location of archives is retrieved from the URL specified by option `locations_url` whose default value is <https://ibm.biz/sdk_location>
 - The archive for the current system architecture (CPU and OS) is selected and downloaded.

 The option `locations_url` can be set to override the URL where the list of versions is located, in case of air-gap environment or for testing.